Smith snapped a three-game pointless stretch with an assist in Tuesday's overtime win over the Blues.

 Smith missed Thursday's game due to this lower-body issue, but it won't keep him out any longer.
 The 28-year-old winger continues to shine this season, racking up 12 goals and 10 assists through 33 games, including eight points with the man advantage.

-Craig Smith (lower body) will play in Game 3 on Tuesday against the Sharks.
+Smith (lower body) won't play Thursday against the Hurricanes.

 The severity of Smith's lower-body ailment remains unclear, but he'll have to wait for Saturday's match in Dallas for his next chance to taste game action.
 It's a big loss for the Predators, as he's been excellent lately, notching one goal and five points in his last four games.
 Scott Hartnell will skate in Smith's spot on Nashville's second line against Carolina.